Agoric/documentation/main/zoe/guide/contracts/callSpread.md

 There is a
 [unit test](https://raw.githubusercontent.com/Agoric/agoric-sdk/master/packages/zoe/test/unitTests/contracts/test-callSpread.js)
-(search for "sell options") that demonstrates how these options could be offered using the SimpleExchange contract.
+(search for "sell options") showing how you could offer these options using the SimpleExchange contract.